BEHAVIOR GUIDE · FIELD MANUAL·VOL. I · ISSUE 25 · MAY 2026

 Adult Stabilization

-By now, most dogs have come through the phase.
+Most dogs have come through the phase by now.
 The brain has finished its main development.
 Impulse control returns to expected levels.
-So the dog who emerges may have permanent differences from the puppy they were.
+The dog who emerges may have permanent differences from the puppy they were.
 But the chaos resolves.

 24-30 months